PX4/flight_review/README.md

 well.
 The other pages (upload, browse, ...) are implemented as tornado handlers in `tornado_handlers/`.

+`plot_app/helper.py` additionally contains a list of log topics that the plot application can subscribe to.
+A topic must live in this list in order to be plotted.

 Tornado uses a single-threaded event loop.
 This means all operations should be non-blocking (see also http://www.tornadoweb.org/en/stable/guide/async.html).
 (This is currently not the case for sending emails).